-A regular bedtime and wake up schedule can help solidify the sleep routine.
-It works as a trigger for your brain telling you when it is time to go to sleep and to wake up.
+A regular bedtime and wake-up schedule can help solidify the sleep routine.
+It works as a trigger for your brain to tell you when it is time to go to sleep and to wake up.
 This will ensure an adequate amount of rest and rejuvenation.

 9. Maintain a regular exercise

-Frequent workouts can eliminate restlessness and exhaust any pent up energy.
+Frequent workouts can eliminate restlessness and exhaust any pent-up energy.
 This, in turn, will aid you to slip into a deep slumber at night.
-We do not recommend exercising right before bedtime because it can be too stimulating, but it makes an excellent addition to your daytime routine.
+We do not recommend exercising right before bedtime because it can be too stimulating.
+Still, it makes an excellent addition to your daytime routine.